ashn-dot-dev/site/src/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model.md

 {{Image src="/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model/runelite-creators-kit-settings-menu-scene-enable-ctrl-hotkeys.png"}}
 {{/Image}}

-Close the `Scene` section and navigate to the `Model Exporter` section, and make sure the `Export File Format` setting is set to `Obj`.
+Close the `Scene` section and navigate to the `Model Exporter` section, and set the `Export File Format` to `Obj`.
 This will ensure that Creator's Kit exports our 3D model as a `.obj` file that Blender can understand without any external plugins.

 {{Image src="/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model/runelite-creators-kit-settings-menu-model-exporter.png"}}
 {{/Image}}